How to use microsoft edge built in vpn for privacy, edge secure network setup, and step-by-step guide on Windows 10/11 2026

 - Review browser extensions regularly; disable or remove extensions that request invasive permissions.

-If you’re looking for a quick, built-in privacy boost on Windows 10 and 11, Edge’s built-in Secure Network offers a convenient option right from the browser.
+Conclusion not titled as such If you’re looking for a quick, built-in privacy boost on Windows 10 and 11, Edge’s built-in Secure Network offers a convenient option right from the browser.
 It’s not a one-size-fits-all solution, but it’s a solid tool for everyday privacy on public networks, casual browsing, and when you want to obscure your local IP while using Edge.
 Keep your system updated, monitor performance, and use it alongside good privacy habits to maximize protection.

 What is the difference between Edge Secure Network and a traditional VPN?